WebReflection/bidi-sse/README.md

     * the response object is trapped until the client disconnects
     * a server side *client* is created and the long living response object is associated with it
     * the very first server-sent event is a unique identifier
-    * the server side *client* is associated to this unique identifier and a *connected* event emitted, passing such *client* as ready to communicate
+    * the server side *client* is associated to this unique identifier and a *connection* event emitted, passing such *client* as ready to communicate
   * the client stores internally such unique identifier and emit it's *open* listener, enabling its communication ability
   * each time the client instance `.send(data)` is invoked, the same *EventSource's href* plus the unique identifier is used to *POST* the data as serialized format
   * the server intercepts *POST* requests and handle these internally if: